1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 Examples for an integration of BSB-LAN can be found in the corresponding subchapters of [chap.
 10](chap10.md).

-In addition to (broker-side) pure receiving, it is also possible to send control commands (URL commands /S and /I) to BSB-LAN from the broker via MQTT.
-Of course, BSB-LAN must be granted write access to the controller for this.
+In addition to (broker-side) pure receiving, it is also possible to query and/or send control commands (URL commands /S and /I) to BSB-LAN from the broker via MQTT.
+Of course, BSB-LAN must be granted write access to the controller if one wants to change settings.

 The command syntax is:
 `set <MQTT server> publish <topic> <command>`
-- `<MQTT-Server>` = name of the MQTT server
+- `<MQTT server>` = The name of the MQTT server.
-- `<Topic>` = Default setting is "BSB-LAN", otherwise the defined "MQTTTopicPrefix" in the file *BSB_lan_config.h* accordingly.
+- `<topic>` = Default setting is "BSB-LAN", otherwise the defined "MQTTTopicPrefix" in the file *BSB_LAN_config.h* accordingly.
 If no topic is defined (not advisable), "FromBroker" must be taken as topic.
-- `<Command>` = the corresponding parameter-specific URL command /S or /I
+- `<command>` = The query of the specific parameter or the corresponding parameter-specific URL command /S or /I.

+Subsequently BSB-LAN sends back an acknowledgement of receipt ("ACK_\<command\>").

 Example:
 The command `set mqtt2Server publish BSB-LAN /S700=1` sends from the MQTT broker named "mqtt2Server" the command "/S700=1" with the topic "BSB-LAN" and causes a mode switch to automatic mode.

-Subsequently BSB-LAN sends back an acknowledgement of receipt ("ACK_\<command\>").
+The command `set mqtt2Server publish BSB-LAN /700` sends from the MQTT broker named "mqtt2Server" the command "/700" with the topic "BSB-LAN" and causes a query of parameter 700.

 ---